YourFavouriteNick/MemeMaker/README.md

 ```

 ## Example

-`node meme.js make "drake" "Making mememes on the web" "using the command line to dodge ads"`
+`node meme.js create "drake" "Making mememes on the web" "using the command line to dodge ads"`